Finding, keeping, and developing great people isn’t easy, but finding, keeping, and developing great managers is even harder.

 Managers become great communicators by being good listeners.
 They allow time for others to speak.
 They have a clear understanding of the organization’s vision and share it with the people in their team in a way that motivates them.
 They keep their team up-to-date on what’s happening in the organization.

 Managers who show a genuine interest in employees’ career development acknowledge improvement and not just deliverables.
-They take time to discuss direct report’s long-term career aspirations and help them understand potential career paths within (and potentially outside) the organization.
+They take time to discuss their direct report’s long-term career aspirations and help them understand potential career paths within (and potentially outside) the organization.

 5. Emotional resilience